-As local businesses and nonprofit organizations regain their footing during the ongoing coronavirus (COVID-19) pandemic, the health and safety of our partners, staff, and neighbors remain our top priorities.
-We are taking precautions in a way that allows us to continue our work, help those in need of resources and contribute to efforts that will limit the spread of the virus.
+As CDC and New York State COVID-19 guidelines continue to evolve, the health and safety of our partners, staff, and neighbors remain our top priorities.
+We remain committed to taking precautions in a way that allows us to continue our work, help those in need of resources and contribute to efforts that will limit the spread of the virus.

-Below you will find updates on steps the Central New York Community Foundation and CNY Philanthropy Center are taking to operate safely.
+Below you will find updates on what the Central New York Community Foundation and CNY Philanthropy Center are doing to operate safely.

-3/17/2021 Update: Through July 2, 2021, the Community Foundation will work in a hybrid virtual/in-office model, allowing for staff to work from our office on a rotating basis.
-This will allow us to adhere to social distancing protocols put forth by the CDC and local, state and federal governments while also continuing to serve you to our highest standard of quality and integrity.
-While the CNY Philanthropy Center remains closed to external events and meetings, our meeting rooms are open only for CNY Philanthropy Center tenants to hold essential meetings that are within New York State’s guidelines, upon review of the organization’s reopen plans.
-Tenant-sponsored third-party events and meetings are not currently allowed.
+5/28/2021 Update: The Community Foundation is currently working in a hybrid virtual/in-office model, allowing staff to work from our office or remotely.
+This allows us to adhere to social distancing protocols put forth by the CDC and local, state and federal governments while also continuing to serve you to our highest standard of quality and integrity.
+The CNY Philanthropy Center remains closed to external events and meetings.
+Our meeting rooms are open only for CNY Philanthropy Center tenants to hold meetings that are within New York State’s guidelines.

 The following protocols remain in place to ensure the CNY Philanthropy Center is a safe place for our staff and tenants to work.

 - All external organizations’ meetings and events at the CNY Philanthropy Center are cancelled until further notice.
 We will continue to reassess based on the most current information.

-- All CNYCF-hosted events will be hosted in a virtual environment through July 2, 2021.
+- All CNYCF-hosted events will continue to be hosted in a virtual environment until New York State’s Small- and Large-Scale Event Rules are lifted.

 - Employees are asked to comply with physical distancing requirements and proper hand hygiene.
 These efforts include keeping a distance of 6 feet between persons, wearing a mask when outside of their designated work space or office, utilizing hand hygiene stations and keeping room occupancy below 50% maximum capacity.